wafaajaunnoo/AntsInMyCode/results.md

 Runtime: 17 seconds

 -- the runtime is a bit weird.
--- If I'm not mistaken, the more ants we have, the more pheromones should be released, hence the ants will better remember the paths.
+-- If I'm not mistaken, the more ants we have, the more pheromones should be released, hence the ants will better remember the paths
 -- This leads to better exploitation and exploration of solution space =>should give a lower runtime compared to a bigger number of ants
+-- i wonder if increasing num_ants, num_iteration & pheromone before refactoring will provide different analyses compared to when refactoring prior to improving performance?

 ## Output1:
 * Best tour: [8, 8, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11]